 I’m usually a big fan of Sakura pens, and this one doesn’t disappoint, but with a price of over $4 per pen (twice the cost of my top choice, Uniball), I have to rate it lower.
-It has a ball point and does write smooth, with no tears or bleed through.
+It has a ballpoint and does write smoothly, with no tears or bleeding through.

 Best Markers for Bible Journaling

 Tombow Fudenosuke Brush Pens

 These really could be listed under both categories of the best pens and markers for Bible journaling.
 There are two types of Tombow Fudenosuke Brush Pens: a hard tip and a soft tip.
 It’s easier to tell them apart than you’d think – the hard tip is dark blue, and the soft tip is black.
 They both write in black ink, though!
 The difference is that the hard tip is slightly easier to control and creates thinner lines, while the soft tip creates thicker lines.

 Bible Journaling Mega Printable Pack.
 Full-color printables including names of God, faith-based words (redeemed, pursued, chosen, etc.) relationships (Father, Daughter, Son, etc.), phrases (pray without ceasing, rejoice always, etc.) gorgeous images (animals, weather, flowers, hearts) and other elements such as watercolor backgrounds and brackets.
 Includes a Bible journaling checklist.

 You have endless lettering and writing styles with these pens.
 Use them to write in normal print, or apply pressure to create thicker lines.